 The material that Manning is in trouble for leaking includes footage of American helicopter crews eagerly gunning down Iraqi civilians, including the occupants of a van attempting to carry away wounded people.
 The giggling murderers caught on tape do not appear to have suffered any official consequences, but the soldier who exposed the killings to public scrutiny has been arrested.

 So Manning felt a need to talk.
 Maybe even to brag to someone.
-This was a tactical error that doesn’t make his actions any less honorable.
+This was a tactical error that doesn’t make her actions any less honorable.
 Are people only to act selflessly and negate pride and ambition?
 Nobody meets this standard.
 Manning just failed to exercise proper judgment.

 Why shouldn’t Manning have been angry at the system and those knowingly complicit in it?
 If oppression wasn’t so infuriating, it might never be fought against.